 When you’re self-employed, the income that you need to report is your business profit.
 Your profit is your business income, minus your business expenses.
-Most purchases that you make explicitly for your business can be counted as business expenses, which will then lower your profit.
+Most purchases you make explicitly for your business can be counted as business expenses which will then lower your profit.
 The lower your profit, the less you’ll pay in taxes.

 Let’s say you earned $20,000 in business income from your landscaping business, but spent $5,000 on supplies and advertising to keep your business running.
 Your business profit would be: $15,000 ($20,000 in business income - $5,000 in expenses)

 On top of your business profit, you’ll be asked to report each type of income that you received, including:

 Wages, tips, or salary (like W-2 wages from an employer)

 And a few others